sugarspicenshit/animosys_spambot/README.md

 > 📝 *Example*
 > Enlist for classes with subject codes: 8495, 283, 691, 4870
 > Change this line in the file: `Subjects = 8495 283 691 4870`

+> 💡 **NOTE** If `QuickRunEnabled` is set to `False`, the program will not add the subjects to your cart and skip straight to spamming enlistment requests.
+To prevent this, change the value to `True`.

 #### SleepTimer